Motion of no confidence: Sweden

+Turkey

+Between 1923 and 2017, the Grand National Assembly of Turkey held the right to remove the prime minister and the cabinet through a motion of no confidence.
+As a result of the 2017 Turkish constitutional referendum, the system of government was changed from parliamentary to presidential, and the articles containing the office of prime ministry and the procedure were removed from the constitution.

 United Kingdom

 Traditionally, in the Westminster system, the defeat of a supply bill, which concerns the spending of money, is seen to require automatically for the government to resign or ask for a new election, much like a no-confidence vote.
 A government in a Westminster system that cannot spend money is hamstrung, which is also called a loss of supply.

 One of the most famous motions of no-confidence in British history was against James Callaghan who lost a motion of no-confidence by just one vote (311–310).
 There are other, failed motions of no confidence such as that of Theresa May which was defeated by a narrow margin of 325–306, and that of Boris Johnson which was defeated by a greater margin (347–238).

 In the British Parliament, a no-confidence motion generally first appeared as an early day motion although the vote on the Speech from the Throne was also a confidence motion.
 However, from 2011 to 2022, under the then-Fixed-term Parliaments Act 2011, only a motion explicitly resolving that "this House has no confidence in His Majesty's Government" was treated as a motion of no confidence.
 In 2022 the Fixed-term Parliaments Act 2011 was repealed by the Dissolution and Calling of Parliament Act 2022.